basecamp/handbook/international-travel-guide.md

   * Laptops: Clear cookies in Chrome, Safari, etc.
   * [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
   * [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings > Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-* Basecamp source code.
+* Source code.
-  * Make an encrypted archive on an external hard drive of your Basecamp git repos so you can download and restore it after you’re through customs.
+  * Make an encrypted archive on an external hard drive of your git repos so you can download and restore it after you’re through customs.
 Here are [instructions](https://support.apple.com/en-us/HT201250) for doing that if you’re running a Mac OS.
 Please perform an equally secure file encryption for Windows or Linux OS & check with SIP if you’re unsure how to do that.
-  * Delete all Basecamp source code from your laptop.
+  * Delete all source code from your laptop.
 * Other sensitive documents.
   * Same deal as source code.
 Make an encrypted backup on your external drive and remove from your laptop.
 Please refrain from using iCloud for any files/repos.
 * Dropbox